-Dr. Antonio Carraro is Senior Lecturer in Experimental Geotechnical Engineering in the Department of Civil and Environmental Engineering at Imperial College London.
-He is a member of the Editorial Panel of Géotechnique and Associate Editor of the Editorial Board of the ASCE Journal of Materials in Civil Engineering.
-Dr. Carraro also serves as a member of the ASTM D18 Committee on Soil and Rock and ASCE Soil Properties and Modeling Committee.
+Dr. Carraro serves on the Editorial Panel of Géotechnique and is Associate Editor of the ASCE Journal of Geotechnical and Geoenvironmental Engineering and ASCE Journal of Materials in Civil Engineering.
+He is also a member of the ASTM D18 Committee on Soil and Rock and ASCE Soil Properties and Modeling Committee.

-Dr. Carraro earned a PhD in Civil Engineering from Purdue University in the United States and MSc and BSc degrees in Civil Engineering from Universidade Federal do Rio Grande do Sul (UFRGS) in Brazil.
-Prior to joining Imperial, Dr. Carraro taught several undergraduate and postgraduate classes in civil and geotechnical engineering at Purdue and Colorado State universities, in the United States.
-He served as Associate Professor in the Department of Civil and Environmental Engineering at Colorado State, and, more recently, in the Centre for Offshore Foundation Systems at The University of Western Australia, in Perth, Australia.
+Dr. Carraro earned a PhD in Civil Engineering from Purdue Univ. in the United States and MSc and BSc degrees in Civil Engineering from Universidade Federal do Rio Grande do Sul (UFRGS) in Brazil.
+Prior to joining Imperial, Dr. Carraro taught several undergraduate and postgraduate classes in Civil and Geotechnical engineering at Purdue and Colorado State universities.
+He last served as Associate Professor in the United States in the Civil and Environmental Engineering Dept. at Colorado State, and later at the Centre for Offshore Foundation Systems at The Univ. of Western Australia, in Perth, Australia.

 Areas of expertise: